jingkai27/jingkai27/README.md

 - 🔭 I’m currently working on **a University web app to optimise students' QnA in class.**

-- 👯 I’m looking for collaboration to **improve on my personal website.**
+- 👯 I’m looking for collaboration opportunities on **improving my personal website.**

 - 👨‍💻 All of my projects are available at [jingkai27.github.io/website](jingkai27.github.io/website)